In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Langwith like this:

 Langwith through time

-Langwith is now part of York district.
-Click here for graphs and data of how York has changed over two centuries.
-For statistics about Langwith itself, go to Units and Statistics.
+Langwith is now part of YORK Unitary Authority.
+Click here for graphs and data of how YORK has changed over two centuries.
+For statistics about Langwith itself, go to Statistics.

 How to reference this page: